Global Equity Fund

 Market Context

-• Global stocks, as measured by the Morningstar Developed Markets Index, were down 12.4% in Canadian dollar terms in 2022.
+• Global stocks, as measured by the Morningstar Developed Markets Index, were up 28.2% in Canadian dollar terms in 2024.

 Portfolio Specifics

-• The fund owns 49 stocks, of which 20 are domiciled in the U.S., 12 in Europe, 8 in Japan, 4 in Canada, 3 in Asia Pacific, and 2 in the U.K. Companies range in size from mega-cap Microsoft to small-cap FirstCash Holdings.
+• The fund owns 48 stocks, of which 21 are domiciled in the U.S., 12 in Europe, 8 in Japan, 3 in Asia-Pacific, 2 in the U.K., and 2 in Canada.
+Companies range in size from mega-cap Microsoft to small-cap FirstCash Holdings.

 Positioning

-• Our manager looks for quality businesses with competitive advantages, pricing power, and proven executives.
-Investments are spread across industries, both fast-growing and steady-eddy, in companies that have a strong market position.
+• Investments are spread across industries, both fast-growing and steady-eddy, in companies that have a strong market position.
+Aristotle looks for quality businesses with competitive advantages, pricing power, and proven executives.

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Important information about the Steadyhand funds is contained in our Simplified Prospectus.
 Please read the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently, and past performance may not be repeated.